 - Registration for internship credit must be completed by the deadline (see below).
 Students should also watch e-mails and be in touch with the Internship Coordinator for the most current deadline dates.

-- An intern needs to work 50 hours on site for each credit hour s/he wishes to receive.
-Therefore, to earn 3 credits, the student will need to work a minimum of 150 hours on site within a semester.
+- An intern needs to work 35 hours on site AND complete 10 hours of academic assignments for the faculty sponsor for each credit hour s/he wishes to receive.
+Therefore, to earn 3 credits, the student will need to work a minimum of 105 hours and complete 30 hours of academic work within a semester.
 Retroactive credit will not be given.
-Credit is awarded on CR/F basis.
+Credit is awarded on CR/D/F basis.

 - Students will develop learning goals detailing what they plan to learn from the experience.
 They will also document how they plan to meet those goals and how they will demonstrate what they have learned to their faculty sponsor.